EmixamPP/linux-enable-ir-emitter/README.md

 You can easily uninstall the software by executing `sudo bash installer.sh uninstall`.
 Or update it with `sudo bash installer.sh update`.

 ## How to enable your infrared emitter ?
+1. Be patient, do not kill the execution during the next step.
-Execute `sudo linux-enable-ir-emitter configure`, then look at the ir emitter and answer to the asked questions.
+2. Execute `sudo linux-enable-ir-emitter configure`, then look at the ir emitter and answer to the asked questions.
 You can specify your infrared camera with the option `-d /dev/videoX`, by default it is /dev/video2.

 If you like the project, do not hesitate to star the repository to support me, thank you !